qlerup/lovelace-thermostat-pro-timeline/README.md

 ---

-🎉 **Enjoy your smarter, safer, and now cleaner thermostat control!**
+🎉 **Enjoy your smarter, safer, and now even more flexible thermostat control!**
-🌡️🔥 With smoother drag-drop, auto-hiding sensors, and granular clearing options — your timeline just got an upgrade 💫
+🌡️🔥 With per-day schedules, temperature units, and auto-detected time formats — your timeline just got a major upgrade 💫